What is Direct Listing?

 However, investment banks are still hired in direct listings, but the degree of involvement is limited to general advisory and oversight.

-Historically, direct listings were not viewed as a viable replacement for IPOs due to the fact that new capital could not be raised.
+Historically, direct listings were not considered a viable replacement for IPOs due to the fact that new capital could not be raised.

 But the SEC recently announced that companies undergoing a direct listing can now raise capital, helping build the case that direct listings are a preferable alternative to traditional IPOs.

-Since direct listings are a relatively new development, the process can be riskier, especially for companies that lack the proper guidance on legal considerations and other complexities.
+Since direct listings are relatively new, the process can be riskier, especially for companies that lack the proper guidance on legal considerations and other complexities.

 While this risk pertains to both IPOs and direct listings, there is no assurance that the newly public company’s shares will be priced “correctly” or sufficient numbers of shares are sold.

-In traditional IPOs, the share price is pre-negotiated upon gauging investor appetite prior to the company going public.
+In traditional IPOs, the share price is pre-negotiated upon gauging investor appetite before the company goes public.

 By contrast, direct listings are priced solely on supply and demand on the date of listing – i.e. resulting in an unpredictable reaction and more volatility.

-Companies going public through a direct listing miss out on many of the benefits of IPOs and working closely with investment banks, such as:
+Companies going public through a direct listing miss many benefits of IPOs and working closely with investment banks, such as: